Rolian Lab Website

 Picture

-As an evolutionary biologist, I am interested in skeletal variation and what it can tell us about the evolutionary process.
-Variation is the raw material for evolution, but there's still a lot we don't know about it, including: (1) how variation within species is generated by developmental variation, (2) how skeletal variation impacts function, and ultimately (3), how it impacts the ability of the skeleton to evolve.
+Campbell Rolian (PI): I am interested in skeletal variation and what it can tell us about evolutionary processes in vertebrates.
+Variation is the raw material for evolution, but there's still a lot we don't know about it, such as: (1) how variation within species is created by development, (2) how skeletal variation impacts function, and ultimately (3), how it impacts the ability of the skeleton to evolve.
 In other words, my interests center on how as opposed to why evolution happens the way it does.

 Click here for my CV